curationexperts/zizia/README.md

 bundle install
 ```

-To run Solr and Fedora for testing purposes, open a new terminal session for each and run the following commands:
+To run Solr and Fedora for testing purposes, open a new terminal session for each of the following commands and run each in it's own terminal session:

 `solr_wrapper --config spec/dummy/config/solr_wrapper_test.yml`
 `fcrepo_wrapper --config spec/dummy/config/fcrepo_wrapper_test.yml`

 After this you can run the whole suite: